syncfusion-content/blazor-docs/blazor/pivot-table/tips-and-tricks-for-best-practices.md

 documentation: ug
 ---

-# Best practices to improve the performance of the Pivot Table
+# Best practices to improve the performance of the Blazor Pivot Table

 Performance optimization is crucial when working with large datasets in the [Syncfusion Blazor Pivot Table](https://www.syncfusion.com/blazor-components).
 This documentation provides practical tips and best practices to empower your data analysis and enhance the user experience.